danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 - Dependency injection?
 "In Rails, you just call `User.find(id)` or `SomeService.new` anywhere.
 In .NET, dependencies are declared in constructors and wired up at boot time."
 Followed by side-by-side code examples in C# and Ruby showing the same service written both ways.
 - MongoDB instead of PostgreSQL — no schema, no migrations, no `rails db:migrate`.
 "Adding a field to an entity just works.
 Old documents without that field return `null`.
 But also no rollback safety net."

-The result is a document that serves as a bilingual dictionary for codebases — and it was generated in a few minutes instead of the days it would take to build that mental model from scratch.
+The result is a document that serves as a bilingual dictionary for codebases — and it was generated in short order instead of the days it would take to build that mental model from scratch.

 ## Splitting Large Features into Deliverable Work